CodeMathis/KeysHolder/README.md

 REQUIREMENTS (not for the .exe)
 ------------

-The program requires the following modules in python (not the .exe) :
+The program requires the following modules in python:

  * [View](https://pypi.org/project/keyboard)
  * [Installation](pip install keyboard)